seblammers/sebastianlammers.com/src/routes/posts/data-in-js-03/+page.md

   });
 ```

-As with the other use of map() above, this let's us visit each entry in our array called `data`.
+As with the other use of `map()` above, this let's us visit each entry in our **array** called `data`.
 Inside each of those entries (*or rows of our table*), we define a new pair of `key:` and `value`.
 Sticking to the variable-naming convention of this dataset, we call our new colum `body_mass_kg` and define the values with the simple computation for each of the `row.body_mass_g`.
 Notice that we `return` an **object** by wrapping our simple computation in curly bois `{}`.
-If you console.log() the result of this operation, you'll see that we successfully converted all entries in our rows from grams to kilograms.
+If you `console.log()` the result of this operation, you'll see that we successfully converted all entries in our rows from grams to kilograms.
 But you'll also notice that all the other columns are gone.
 That's a shame isn't it?
-Luckily, it's easy to preserve them all with another friend: the spread syntax.
+Luckily, it's easy to preserve them all with another friend: the **spread syntax**.

 ```js
 // convert from grams to kilograms for all entries